International research shows that sound can have a powerful impact on branding and brand identity.

 The basics of audio branding

-Apple even trademarked it’s signature boot-up sound, though it’s not in use anymore.
-Their original apple start-up chord, and other iconic sounds, including the unforgettable Sosumi (after The Beatles unsuccessfully tried to sue Apple for using music for audio branding), were created by Jim Reekes using basic musical chords.
-He also devised the camera click still heard on older iMacs and iPhones, using the sound his Canon camera made.
+It doesn't end there!
+Apple's original start-up chord and other iconic sounds, including the unforgettable Sosumi, were created by Jim Reekes using basic musical chords.
+He also devised the camera click still heard on older iMacs and iPhones, using his Canon camera sound.

-While many products and companies just have a sound or a sound combined with a visual logo.
-Many more have voice branding, like “Michelin, a better way forward,” which is linked visually with the Michelin Man logo.
-Or the Sega start-up voices, which immediately said to gamers ‘this is a powerful console!’
-And hilariously Neox Kidz, a Spanish children’s TV programme, created their audio brand using helium voices.
-A perfect way to appeal to a young audience.
+While many products and companies have a sound or a sound combined with a visual logo, many more have voice branding the Sega start-up voices, which immediately said to gamers, 'this is a powerful console!'

-McDonald’s has used voice (although not a lot of it) for many years.
-Said to have been devised to increase their profits, “Ba Da Ba Ba Ba I’m Lovin It” saved them!
+McDonald’s has used spoken voice for many years, in the most famous way.
+Rumoured to have been devised to increase their profits, “Ba Da Ba Ba Ba I’m Lovin It” practically saved them!

 But audio branding goes further than this, and it certainly isn’t limited to large corporations and global companies.
 The audio experience that customers encounter can be used in the most basic way.
-For instance in on hold-messaging systems for your office telephone line.
-Welcome videos on your website.
-Or in podcasts, or in live broadcasts on your social networks.
+For instance, in on hold-messaging systems for your office telephone line, in podcasts, or as part of live broadcasts on your social networks.

-All brands rely on some sort of graphics if only a logo on their letterhead.
+All brands rely on some graphics if only a logo on their letterhead.
 Just as you use this one logo for your company, you will need to choose sounds in the form of music and/or a voice actor that will be consistent across your marketing and service channels.
-If you’re appealing to a teenage market, you may want a young voice.
-Similarly, if you are appealing to more mature customers, the tone and expression of the voice you choose will be quite different.

 Either way, simple sounds, music, and audio effect (FX) will require careful consideration to ensure they match your established or newly created brand.